eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

   * Nimbus
 * Your source of eth1 data
   * geth
-  * besu - has not been tested extensively by this team.
-Feedback welcome.
-  * nethermind - pruning in beta.
-Feedback welcome.
   * openethereum
+  * besu - Feedback welcome.
+  * nethermind - Feedback welcome.
   * 3rd-party
-* Whether to run a slasher (experimental for Prysm)
 * Whether to run a grafana dashboard for monitoring

 > Note: Teku is written in Java, which makes it memory-hungry.
 In its default configuration, you may